mawrkus/pull-request-review-guide/README.md

 #### Answer all comments / Write the end of the story

-Be sure to answer all the comments.
-Not only as matter of respect for you reviewers (after all, they are spending time and energy as well) but also because a review is a conversation and, as such, it should have a conclusion.
+Before closing the review, answer all the comments.
+Not only as matter of respect for you reviewers (after all, they are spending time and energy as well) but also because a review is a conversation and, as such, it should have clear a conclusion.

 • [Go top](#-guidelines) •